ciar4n/themeglobe/content/theme/rockettheme-aurora.md

 pricing:
   - Paid

-archetype:
+tags:
-  - Rebel
+  - Business
-  - Creative
+  - Neutral

 description: Aurora is a masterfully crafted theme created for business, professional, and corporate websites.
 ---